jmendozais/CASML-Generative-AI-Hackathon/README.md

 out_fname: "top16_fixed_chunking.csv"
 ```

 ## Results

-Our best model achieved a public score on par with the Top 20% best Kaggle competition submissions.
+Our best model achieved a score on par with the Top 20% solution of the public leaderboard of the Kaggle competition.